 If you're 35 or older, you probably know that you have a higher risk for pregnancy problems.
 To help rule out any concerns, your doctor may offer you some additional prenatal tests.
-Whether you want have these tests is up to you.
+Whether to have these tests is up to you.

 - You'll gain peace of mind about your baby's health.